Jorger/untrusted-waters/README.md

 This game is powered by [Rune](https://developers.rune.ai/), a powerful multiplayer game SDK.
 Rune makes it easy to play games with your friends in real time, without needing servers or complex setup.

-Rune handles matchmaking, multiplayer logic, and state sync — all in real time.
+Rune handles matchmaking, multiplayer logic, and state sync, all in real time.

 Learn more about Rune here: https://developers.rune.ai/